🎧 What You Need

 Why SoX instead of afplay?

-What about waterfalls/spectrum?
+What about waterfalls/spectrum displays?